ibm-cloud-docs/Registry/registry_tokens.md

 ## Automating access to your namespaces by using API keys
 {: #registry_api_key}

-You can use service ID and user API keys to automate the pushing and pulling of Docker images to and from your namespaces.
+You can use API keys to automate the pushing and pulling of Docker images to and from your namespaces.
 {:shortdesc}

 ### Creating an API key